uzunb/AR-Tank-Visualizer/README.md

-# Augmented Reality Tank Visualiser
+# Augmented Reality Tank Visualizer

 #### The mobile application was made in Unity with Vuforia, a Unity extension.
 Contain tank visualizer and moves by finger gestures.